ampproject/amphtml/extensions/amp-story/1.0/_locales/README.md

 # Viewing the current strings

 You can view the translations provided for each language in [this spreadsheet](https://bit.ly/amp-story-strings).
-Any cells with the text `undefined` mean that the string will not be shown in the specified language, and any fall
+Any cells with the text `undefined` mean that the string will not be shown in the specified language, and fallback language(s) will be used instead.

 # Adding new strings (English)